AaTekle/jax_transformer/README.md

 ```

 Where:
-- `L`: total loss value
+- $L$: total loss value

-- `yᵢ`: true probability distribution for the correct token
+- $yᵢ$: true probability distribution for the correct token

-- `pᵢ`: predicted probability for each token
+- $pᵢ$: predicted probability for each token

-- `log`: logarithm used to penalize incorrect confident predictions
+- $log$: logarithm used to penalize incorrect confident predictions

 The objective is to minimize loss by increasing the probability assigned to the correct next token during training.